Page Reviewed / Updated - Apr. 2015

 This Oklahoma Medicaid waiver is designed to help frail elders remain living in their homes instead of in a nursing home environment.
-The ADvantage Program does so by providing a variety of long term care services such as personal care and assistance, home modifications for increased safety and access and adult day care.
+Seniors participating in the ADvantage Program can access a variety of long term care services, such as personal care and assistance, home modifications for increased safety and access and adult day care.

 Participants in the program have the option to let the state manage the care services they receive or self-directing their own care.
 Self-direction, also referred to as participant direction or Cash and Counseling, is through the associated program; Consumer-Directed Personal Assistance Services & Supports (CD-PASS).
 Under the CD-PASS program, participants are free to choose their own personal care providers.
 Family members, with some exceptions, are eligible to be hired and paid to provide personal care services to the participant.
 Readers should be aware the CD-PASS option is being rolled out by county and is not yet be available statewide.
 Current counties can be seen here.

 Another option available under ADvantage, is assisted living.
 Formally called the Assisted Living Service Option (ALSO).
 ALSO is available to all program participants.